ministryofjustice/itpolicycontent/content/confluence/enterprise/public-key-infrastructure-policy.md

   - FIPS140-2 (Level 2)
   - Other assurance (permitted in exceptional circumstances when other assurances are not available, and must be supported by a business case, agreed with Accreditor, and signed off by the IAO or SIRO)
 4. Any CA connected to a network shall be protected from unauthorised access by a security Gateway that minimises the exposure of the CA to attack.
-5. Auditing and accounting of RA functions must be carried out in accordance with HMG Good Practice Guide 13 \[Ref.3\].
-The integrity and confidentiality of accounting logs must maintained to British Standard BS 10008 \[Ref.19\] as appropriate for legal admissibility of evidence, in the event that disputes need to be heard in a courtof law.
+5. Auditing and accounting of RA functions must be carried out in accordance with HMG Good Practice Guide 13.
+The integrity and confidentiality of accounting logs must maintained to British Standard BS 10008 as appropriate for legal admissibility of evidence, in the event that disputes need to be heard in a court of law.
-6. The CA shall be operated in accordance with HMG IS4 \[Refs.4-15\].
+6. The CA shall be operated in accordance with HMG IS4.

 #### Validation Authority Operational Policy

 1. Any VA shall provide authorised access to Certificates and the CRL for the associated CA. This should be automated as far as possible with a Public Key Directory (PKD).
 2. The VA shall ensure that the Certificates and CRL are properly signed and authentic before they are published.
 3. The VA shall operate a certificate repository that is visible to all authorised users.
-4. Auditing and accounting of VA functions must be carried out in accordance with HMG Good Practice Guide 13 \[Ref.3\].
-The integrity and confidentiality of accounting logs must maintained to British Standard BS 10008 \[Ref.25\] as appropriate for legal admissibility of evidence, in the event that disputes need to be heard in a court of law.
+4. Auditing and accounting of VA functions must be carried out in accordance with HMG Good Practice Guide 13.
+The integrity and confidentiality of accounting logs must maintained to British Standard BS 10008 as appropriate for legal admissibility of evidence, in the event that disputes need to be heard in a court of law.

 #### Audit, Accounting and Mustering Policy

 1. All requests (CSR/CRR) shall be logged: on receipt; on processing, on certificate/CRL issue and on destruction
 2. All access to the systems and use of credentials including failures shall be logged
-3. All keymat sub-classified as ACCSEC or CRYPTO shall be mustered quarterly, and in accordance with the individual keymat procedures.
+3. All keymat sub-classified as ACCSEC or CRYPTO shall be mustered quarterly, and in accordance with the individual keymat procedures
-4. Audit and accounting logs shall be managed in accordance with BS 10008 \[Ref.19\]
+4. Audit and accounting logs shall be managed in accordance with BS 10008

 #### Change Control Policy